YasinOmer/ziggis/ZigGis/readme.txt

 http://ziggis.googlecode.com/svn/

+The ZigGIS logo - designed by Jeremiah Lewis, a very good friend of Abe - represents the aim of zigGIS, an Open Source GIS package that span Open Source and commercial GIS database packages.
+Launch zig for great justice!

 ==If you want to install and try zigGIS in a while==

 People just interested in downloading and installing zigGIS can just download the installer, that can be found here: